 No, it's not high-frequency trading.
 High-frequency traders are trying to shave milliseconds off order times and microseconds off of trade times.
 Quantopian is aimed at much more low-frequency trading.
 Our trading is on the minute level at the fastest, and most algorithms we test have position hold times for several days.

-No, not yet.
-All of our support is done through email to firstname.lastname@example.org or through questions in our forums.
-When we get closer to a paid product offering (like live trading) then we will add paid support of some type.
+Not yet.
+All of our support is done through email to [email protected] or through questions in our forums.
+When we get closer to a paid product offering, we'll add paid support of some type.